Dominica Citizenship by Investment in 2019

 Post Citizenship Services and Taxes

 Yes.
-CCP Inc. is a professional service company, committed to serving its clients.
+We are professional service company, committed to serving its clients.
 We have been offering this service for more than 21 years.

 We offer passport renewal support, Driver’s licence applications, company setup and maintenance services, legal support for property purchase, name change, local tax registration number on your behalf, registering your children who are born after you have been naturalised and any legal services that may be required.